-The 8 inch Round Back Static Vent is 8 inches in diameter with a 2 inch tall collar.
+The 8 inch Round Back Static Roof Vent is 8 inches in diameter and has a 2 inch tall collar.
 In other words, this vent has 2 inches of clearance between the base and the inner louvers.
-The model RBV-8-C2 has 50 inches of net free area (NFA) and comes with a 13” x 13” square flange.
+The model RBV-8-C2 has 50 inches of net free area (NFA) which means each vent will ventilate 208 square feet of attic space.

 AVP’s Round Back Static Vents are UL Listed and rated up to 50+ PSF or wind pressure above 200 MPH.
 Certified by Texas Department of Insurance, Florida State Approved & Conforms to the Standards of CALFIRE.

 The diameter size of all roof vents determines the Net Free Area, also known as the "NFA".
 NFA is the measured amount of opening each vent offers at each specific size. to be available for venting air through a specific vent size.
 The calculator below will find the overall number of vents needed to effectively ventilate the targeted attic space.